 CASE SUMMARY

-On November 20, 2017, a resident and voter of Virginia Beach, Virginia filed a federal lawsuit against the City of Virginia Beach challenging the Virginia Beach City Council's at-large method of election as violating federal law and the U.S. Constitution.
-Specifically, plaintiff alleges that that the at-large election scheme has the purpose and effect of denying minority groups their right to vote on the basis of race in violation of the 1st, 14th, and 15th Amendments and that the at-large method results in the dilution of minority groups' voting strength in violation of Section 2 of the federal Voting Rights Act.
-The plaintiff seeks a judicial declaration that the City's at-large election method is both unlawful and unconstitutional, an injunction prohibiting the defendant from holding future City Council elections using the at-large scheme, and an order requiring the City to institute a new electoral system consisting of wards or single-member districts.
+On November 20, 2017, a Virginia voter filed a federal lawsuit against the City of Virginia Beach challenging the City Council’s at-large election method as racially discriminatory in violation of the U.S. Constitution’s 1st, 14th, and 15th Amendments and as diluting minority voters’ voting strength in violation of § 2 of the federal Voting Rights Act (“VRA”).
+They sought a judicial declaration that the at-large election method was unconstitutional and unlawful, an injunction barring its use in future elections, and an order requiring the City to implement an either ward or single-member district based election system.

 CASE LIBRARY